pulsepointinc/redis-cluster-operator/README.md

 1. Create backup jobs for each Redis **Slave** node.
 Backup jobs will start backup pods for each Redis **slave** node
 2. Mount local path storage from a slave node to the backup pod
-3. Use BGSAVE to create RDB dumps on these slave nodes 4Copy the backup files from local path storage to the backup PVC
+3. Use BGSAVE to create RDB dumps on these slave nodes
+4. Copy the backup files from local path storage to the backup PVC

 ## 6. Creating a Backup Schedule